-- 78. Under the General Regulation, the trustee is responsible for issuing a notice to employers or selfemployed persons in respect of any contribution payments in arrears or discrepancies and to report to the MPFA on default payments. - 79.
+- 78. Under the General Regulation, the trustee is responsible for issuing a notice to employers or self-employed persons in respect of any contribution payments in arrears or discrepancies and to report to the MPFA on default payments. - 789.
 In respect of completeness of contributions under MPF, section 106(2) of the General Regulation states that information contained in a remittance statement submitted by an employer or particulars given by a self-employed person to the trustee shall be treated as conclusive evidence as to the amount of the member's relevant income.
-Accordingly, the auditors need not carry out further procedures to satisfy themselves in respect of the completeness of the relevant income.
+Accordingly, the auditors auditor need not carry out further procedures to satisfy themselves himself/herself in respect of the completeness of the relevant income.

-Auditors' reports
+Auditors' The auditor's reports